5l1v3r1/ctsVerifierSample/ctsVerifierManual.md

 # Find the report
 - By defalt, the report is under Download/verifierReports
 # Current problems
-- When rotating the phone on it's x axis, there is a chance to fail.
+- When rotating the phone on it's y axis, there is a chance to fail.
 Other tests seems fine.